MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/lsa-lookup-performance-counters.md

 ## LSA Lookup debug log

-For troubleshooting, you can collect a LSA Lookups debug log to track the processes and client details performing sid/name lookups.
+For troubleshooting, you can collect the LSP debug log to track the processes and client details performing SID or name lookups.

 ### Log file

+`%systemroot%\debug\lsp.log`

+and

+`lsp.bak`

-`%systemroot%\debug\lsp.log & lsp.bak` The default log file size is 10MB.
+The default log file size is 10MB.

 ### Enable